 Is it any good?

+The young stars in this movie give earnest, enthusiastic, and believable performances.
 EXPLORERS is most notable as the film debut of Ethan Hawke and the late River Phoenix, who were just kids when they starred in this movie.
 The film certainly has its moments -- like when the young adventurers achieve liftoff in their homemade spaceship, or when a clever twist is revealed after they encounter a couple of extraterrestrials.
-But too often the movie feels sluggish and somewhat superficial, despite the young stars' earnest, enthusiastic, and believable performances.
+But too often the movie feels sluggish and somewhat superficial

 The premise leads to a few amusing exchanges between the aliens and the wide-eyed boys.
 But these scenes feel too long and rather unstructured -- which is a shame, since they should be the highlight of the film.
 The movie also never quite resolves a subplot involving a sheriff's department helicopter pilot who's investigating the kids and their ship.
 Still, the young actors turn in fine performances.

 Families can talk about whether movies with older special effects are still entertaining.
 Can you suspend your disbelief enough to enjoy the story?